-- Unless otherwise stated, the scholarship is deposited in the bank account that the student has indicated on the application form.
+- The scholarship is deposited in the bank account indicated by the student.

-- If a student is granted a scholarship but does not go to the target institution, the scholarship goes to NORDTEK.
+- If a student is granted a scholarship but does not arrive at the host institution, the scholarship goes to NORDTEK.

 - Students pay student union fees when necessary to get a program ID, a student union ID or the like, and to receive student union benefits.
-The contact person provides information to students who come to the institution.
+The contact person provides information to arriving students.

-- The host institution is responsible for the student receiving information about how they should go about obtaining a diploma for courses completed.
-The diploma must be of similar quality to other course and degree diplomas at the institution.
+- The contact person/host institution is responsible for submitting a transcript of records of courses completed by the student.
+The document must be of similar quality to other course and degree documents at the institution.

-- Due to a lack of language ability, some students have difficulty benefiting from the instruction at the host institution.
-It is therefore important that the home institution tries to improve language ability where needed with language courses or other offerings.
+- Due to a insufficient language proficiency, students may have difficulties in benefiting from the instruction at the host institution.
+It is therefore important that the home institution offers language courses in order to improve language proficiency if needed.

 - In accordance with the requirements for exchange at the home institution, the student writes a report.
 It must be submitted to the contact person at the home institution.
 The report must contain a brief description of the exchange.
-Its primary objective is to obtain knowledge about how the exchange system functions and provide a basis for improvement.
-It is also important as information for prospective exchange students.
+The purpose is to get knowledge about the exchange system and to provide a basis for improvements, and to offer valuable experience for prospective exchange students.

 - Travel grants for teachers

-NORDTEK also offers teachers the opportunity to apply for travel funds for establishing cooperation between member schools.
+NORDTEK offers teachers the opportunity to apply for travel funds for establishing cooperation between partner institutions.
 The application is sent to the mobility program coordinator and must contain a brief description of the purpose of the trip to the prospective host institution and length of stay.
-The compensation is EUR 355 per week and a travel allowance of EUR 330 (EUR 660 to and from Iceland).
+The compensation is EUR 355 per week and a travel allowance of EUR 330.

 - Contact persons’ meeting

-Each contact person should have their own checklist that describes the procedures used at the home institution.
+Each contact person should have his/her own checklist that describes the procedures used at the home institution.
 This is especially important when a new contact person takes over.